Astrian/datenel-react/README.md

 npm run dev # or `yarn dev`
 ```

-Then the package will launch a testing React hot-reload server in `localhost:1926`.
-The server file available in `playground` folder, feel free to modify content inside it.
+Then the package will launch a testing React hot-reload server on `localhost:1926`.
+The server file is available in the `playground` folder, feel free to modify the content inside it.

 ## License